 Figure A8-1.
-Percentage distribution of employed artists and all employed workers in the labor force, aged 18-29, by educational attainment: 2021
+Percentage distribution of employed artists and all employed workers in the labor force aged 18-29, by educational attainment: 2022

-NOTE: Employed artists in the labor force are individuals currently employed in an artist occupation regardless of work intensity (employed full time or part time) and class of worker (private or wage salary, government, or self-employed).
+NOTE: Employed artists in the labor force are individuals currently employed in an artist occupation regardless of work intensity (employed full time or part time) and class of worker (private or wage-salary, government, or self-employed).
 "Some college" includes individuals who attended college but did not receive a degree.
-SOURCE: U.S. Department of Commerce, Census Bureau, American Community Survey (ACS), 2021.
+SOURCE: U.S. Department of Commerce, Census Bureau, American Community Survey (ACS), 2022.

-Full-time and Part-time Employment Status of Young Artists
+Full-time and part-time employment status of young artists

-In 2021, 56 percent of employed young artists worked full time while 44 percent worked part time (Figure A8-2).
-While there was no measurable difference in the overall proportion of employed young artists working full time in 2021 compared to all employed young adults in the labor force working full time, there were differences by artist occupation.
-The proportion of employed young architects (75 percent), producers (70 percent), and designers (65 percent) working full time was higher than the proportion of all employed young adults working full time (57 percent); the proportion of employed young actors (26 percent), entertainers (30 percent), dancers (37 percent), musicians (40 percent), photographers (42 percent), writers (47 percent), and fine artists (49 percent) working full time was lower.
+In 2022, 54 percent of employed young artists worked full time, while 46 percent worked part time (Figure A8-2).
+Young artists were less likely to be employed full time (54 percent), compared to employed young adults in the labor force (59 percent).
+There were also differences by artist occupation.
+The proportions of employed young architects (69 percent) and designers (65 percent) working full time were higher than the proportion of all employed young adults working full time (59 percent); the proportions of employed young dancers (23 percent), entertainers (27 percent), musicians (30 percent), announcers, (36 percent), actors (39 percent), photographers (41 percent), and writers (52 percent) working full time were lower.

 There were also differences by educational attainment.
-In 2021, the proportion of employed young artists with only a high school education working full time (43 percent) was lower than the proportion of all employed young adults in the labor force working full time with this level of education (56 percent; see Table A8-1).
-The proportion of young artists with some college education working full time (38 percent), or with a master's degree or higher working full time (61 percent), was also lower compared to all employed young adults working full time with these levels of education (47 percent and 72 percent, respectively).
+In 2022, the proportion of employed young artists with only a high school education who worked full time (42 percent) was lower than the proportion of all employed young adults in the labor force who worked full time with this level of education (58 percent; see Table A8-1).
+The proportions of young artists with some college5 education working full time (35 percent), with a bachelor's degree working full time (64 percent), or with a master's degree or higher working full time (67 percent) were also lower than the shares of employed young adults working full time at these education levels (49 percent, 71 percent, and 74 percent, respectively).

-4 &quot;Full time" is defined as working 35 or more hours per week for 50 or more weeks per year.
+4 "Full time" is defined as working 35 or more hours per week for 50 or more weeks per year.
 "Part time" is defined as working less than 35 hours per week and/or less than 50 weeks in the year.

-5 &quot;Some college" includes individuals who attended college but did not receive a degree.
+5 "Some college" includes individuals who attended college but did not receive a degree.

 Figure A8-2.
-Percentage distribution of all employed workers and artists in the labor force, aged 18-29, by artist occupation and work intensity: 2021
+Percentage distribution of all employed workers and artists in the labor force aged 18-29, by artist occupation and work intensity: 2022